Cockfighting: India

 The sport of cockfighting has long been outlawed in India, with the Supreme Court proclaiming the practice to be in direct violation of the Prevention of Cruelty to Animals Act 1960.
 According to M Ravindranath Babu Superintendent, Indian Police, it is also considered a hijack of traditional festivals to promote illegal betting and gambling.
 Despite this, institutional resistance to government bans on cockfighting occurs.
 At India's ‘Sun God’ festival in 2012, the local Bharatiya Janata Party district committee campaigned for the right to have cock-fights.
 This was then agreed by local police if it took place inside the temples.

-Cockfights are currently common in the southern Indian states of Telangana, Andhra Pradesh, Tamil Nadu and Karnataka despite a countrywide ban imposed in 1960.
+Cockfights are currently common in the southern Indian states of Telangana, Andhra Pradesh, Tamil Nadu and Karnataka and in Tulu Nādu it is a tradition after any ritual to conduct cockfight despite a countrywide ban imposed in 1960.
 It is a regional spectacle primarily taking place in January, coinciding with harvest festival celebrations.
 Like Jallikattu, Cock fighting (Seval Sandai) an ancient spectator sport is mentioned in Sangam literature Paṭṭiṉappālai and Tirumurukāṟṟuppaṭai.

 Indonesia

 Cockfighting is a very old tradition in Balinese Hinduism, the Batur Bang Inscriptions I (from the year 933) and the Batuan Inscription (dated 944 on the Balinese Caka calendar) disclose that the tabuh rah ritual has existed for centuries.

-In Bali, cockfights, known as tajen, are practiced in an ancient religious purification ritual to expel evil spirits.
+In Bali, cockfights, known as tajen or Sabung ayam, are practiced in an ancient religious purification ritual to expel evil spirits.
 This ritual, a form of animal sacrifice, is called tabuh rah ("pouring blood").
 The purpose of tabuh rah is to provide an offering (the blood of the losing chicken) to the evil spirits.
 Cockfighting is a religious obligation at every Balinese temple festival or religious ceremony.
 Cockfights without a religious purpose are considered gambling in Indonesia, although it is still largely practiced in many parts of Indonesia.
 Women are generally not involved in the tabuh rah process.
 The tabuh rah process is held on the largest pavilion in a Balinese temple complex, the wantilan.

 The American anthropologist Clifford Geertz published his most famous work, Notes on the Balinese Cockfight, on the practice of cockfights in Bali.
 In it, he argued that the cockfight served as a pastiche or model of wider Balinese society from which judgments about other aspects of the culture could be drawn.